brooklynhistory/bhs-storehouse/readme.md

 # BHS Storehouse

-A WordPress plugin for managing and serving assets exported from PastPerfect.
+A WordPress plugin for managing and serving assets exported from PastPerfect Museum Software or other software that generates valid XML.

 Built for the [Brooklyn Historical Society](http://brooklynhistory.org) by [Hard G](https://hardg.com).